RetroPie/RetroPie-Docs/docs/Manual-Installation.md

 LC_ALL=en_US.UTF-8
 ```

 If any of the above configuration lines are unset (particularly LANG, LANGUAGE, and LC_ALL), you should set them before installing RetroPie.
-The easiest way to set each item is to use the `update-locale` command, such as `$ sudo update-locale LC_ALL="en_US.UTF-8"`.
+The easiest way to set each item is to use the `update-locale` command, such as `sudo update-locale LC_ALL="en_US.UTF-8"`.

 Users can also set the locale through the `raspi-config` tool.